ECS153/final-project-12am/README.md

     2. Testing:
         - Go to `[LOCAL_HOST]`, type the owner name of the trained data and upload a video from desktop
-        - Run the liveness and facial reocognition apis by naviagting to `[LOCAL_HOST]/detect`
+        - Run the liveness and facial reocognition APIs by naviagting to `[LOCAL_HOST]/detect`
         - Check the browser for the detection result
         - "True" means the video is lively and the faces detected belong to the authenticated user